Ensuring Safety in Plumbing Systems: The Significance Proper Grounding is Absolutely Essential

 What is the term plumbing grounding?

-The process of plumbing grounding consists of connecting pipes made of metal as well as other components of the pipe system of plumbing to an electrode at the ground, providing the path for electric current to follow in the event of a malfunction or surge.
+The process of plumbing grounding consists of connecting pipes made of metal and other components of a plumbing system to an electrode located in the ground, thus providing the path for electric current to flow through in the event of a malfunction or surge.

 Why is plumbing grounding important?